Trotsijs/trotsijs/README.md

 ## Hey!
 Welcome to my GitHub page!👋

 ### About me
-My name is Arthur and I'm a software developer.
+My name is <strong>Arthur</strong> and I'm a software developer.
 With a deep passion for development, I constantly strive to expand my knowledge and embrace new technologies.
 I believe in the power of continuous learning, and I am always eager to acquire new skills and explore cutting-edge advancements.
 Complemented by my excellent communication skills and collaborative nature, I am committed to crafting innovative solutions that leave a lasting mark.

 ### Toolbox